 Gayle Larson Schuck is a North Dakota native.
 A graduate of Bismarck State College and the University of Mary, she worked in public information and development for 28 years.
-When she isn’t plotting her next scene, Gayle enjoys gardening, reading and outdoor adventures with her family.
-She has taught adult Christian ed classes for over 30 years, and is a member of Dakota Writers and American Christian Fiction Writers.
+When she isn’t plotting her next scene, Gayle enjoys gardening, reading and walking.
+She has taught adult Christian ed classes for over 35 years, and is a member of the Wordsmiths Writers.

 Tell readers a few things about yourself.
 I’m a wife, mom and grandmother who reads three or four books at a time, gardens, likes to go on nature hikes and loves pretty china.
 In other words, I’m normal, except…I write.

 Did you always want to write?
 My impossible dream was to write novels, but it took a lifetime to get there.
 As Winston Churchill said, “Never, never, never give up!”

 What is your most recent book?
 Grace Like a River, Essays from the Heartland was released in 2022.
 It includes dozens of my blog posts and some unpublished personal essays that I wanted to preserve in book form.

 What is your contemporary Christian series about?
 The characters are in their twenties.
 Cottonwood Creek begins with Kelly Jorgenson, a big city guy, moving to Cottonwood Creek to be a pastor.
 In Amber’s Choice, Amber McLean’s fast-track life forces her to decide between her calling and her career.
 In Cottonwood Dreams, Brianna Davis dumps her San Francisco career and moves to North Dakota to run a B&B and check out local good guy, Tiny Winger.

 What other books have you written?
 Secrets of the Dark Closet is a historical novel based on the secrets my grandmother took to her grave.
 This is the book of my heart.